Axolotlpi/astro-blog-template/README.md

 ### File Structure

 Nothing too weird here, just note that I've added a "compositions" directory.
-The main reason for this is to place anything that is to specific to be placed in components,
+The main reason for this is to place anything that is too specific to be placed in components,
 and reusable enough not to go directly in pages.
 As the name implies this usually results in a
 "composition" of components or plain tags.
 Either way I made it up, feel free to delete it.